 Over the last two decades, the global community has witnessed a remarkable reduction in the annual number of maternal deaths worldwide.
 Yet, too many women continue to die in pregnancy and childbirth from preventable and treatable causes, and national maternal mortality averages often conceal large inequities within countries.

-MCSP’s strategy for maternal health emphasizes a health systems and quality improvement approach to reduce direct and indirect causes of maternal morbidity and mortality.
-We address the major direct causes of maternal mortality, including postpartum hemorrhage (PPH), pre-eclampsia and eclampsia, peripartum maternal infection, and prolonged labor.
-We also address the indirect causes that constitute an increasing burden of maternal mortality including prevention and treatment of anemia, HIV, malaria, tuberculosis, hypertension and other chronic diseases.
+MCSP’s strategy for maternal health emphasized a health systems and quality improvement approach to reduce direct and indirect causes of maternal morbidity and mortality.
+We addressed the major direct causes of maternal mortality, including postpartum hemorrhage (PPH), pre-eclampsia and eclampsia, peripartum maternal infection, and prolonged labor.
+We also addressed the indirect causes that constitute an increasing burden of maternal mortality including prevention and treatment of anemia, HIV, malaria, tuberculosis, hypertension and other chronic diseases.

-We support work at three primary levels to advance coverage and quality of high-impact integrated maternal and newborn and postpartum family planning services in low-resource settings:
+We supported work at three primary levels to advance coverage and quality of high-impact integrated maternal and newborn and postpartum family planning services in low-resource settings: